HIRAGANA Memory Hint Worksheets

 The teacher shows hiragana to the backmost student.

 That student then writes the letter on the back of the person in front.
 The person in front then writes that letter on the back of the person in front of them and so on.
 The student at the very front will then get up and write that hiragana character on the board to check the answer.

 Alternatively, everyone in the line can start writing at the same time.

 USEFUL TOOLS FOR ONLINE LESSONS

 Check and give instant feedback on students writing

 This is a free online whiteboard tool in English.
 Teacher can create a class instantly and let the students join gaining access to the digital whiteboard on their computer screen.
 This is useful especially when teachers want to check the student’s stroke orders or assess their writing during online lessons.

 This is a Japanese website that assesses the shape of your hiragana character.
 An AI will give you score out of 100 to reflect how closely you drew the character.
 A line thickness of at least 10px is recommended for the AI to register your input.
 First write any hiragana character in the box provided and press the grading button.
 Then select which character you wrote and your mark will be displayed on the screen.
 This resource can be used online or through an application on your smartphone or ipad.

-This resource is produced by The Japan Foundation, Sydney, designed by Kosaku Makino.
-(October 2020)
+Resource created by The Japan Foundation, Sydney, designed by Kosaku Makino (October 2020).